postmates/PMHTTP/README.md

 PMHTTP implements intelligent cache handling for JSON responses.
 The HTTP standard allows user agents to cache responses at their discretion when the response does not include caching headers.
-However, this behavior is inappropriate for most REST API requests, and `NSURLSession` does not document its caching strategy for such responses.
+However, this behavior is inappropriate for most REST API requests, and `URLSession` does not document its caching strategy for such responses.
 To handle this case, PMHTTP inspects JSON responses for appropriate caching headers and explicitly prevents responses from being cached if they do not include the appropriate cache directives.
 By default this behavior is only applied